Dentures at Melton Dental Group

 These are worn by patients who are missing some of their teeth in the upper or lower jaws.
 Partial Dentures are typically held in place by metal clasps that fit around the anchored teeth.
 They can be constructed from Acrylic or Cast Metal (Vitallium).

 These are made of Acrylic or plastic material and flexible wire clasps.
 They are a more economical form of Partial Denture and they are usually used as transitional or temporary dentures.
 It is easy to add and modify these dentures if another tooth is lost.

 Cast Metal (Vitallium) Dentures

 These dentures are made of a metal framework, which accurately rests on and braces the natural dentition and surrounding soft tissues.
-They are rigid, thin and more comfortable to wear.
-Vitallium Dentures are considered to be a durable and permanent denture.
+They are rigid, thin, and more comfortable to wear.
+Vitallium Dentures are considered to be durable and permanent dentures.

 This is a type of overdenture that is supported by and attached to implants.
 It is used when a person does not have any teeth in the jaw but has sufficient bone in the jaw to support the implants.
 They are commonly made in the lower jaw because regular Complete (Full) Dentures tend to be less stable there.

 - Impressions of your mouth will be taken to create custom-fitted dentures.